Extra storage can be hard to find. Sometimes you’ve got to get a little bit creative.

 Underneath the bed is one of those places that is underused or crammed with random toys or dirty clothes.
 Ha!
 And while there are plenty of ideas for under the bed storage, I love these under bed storage DIY boxes I made.
 These boxes give you tons of storage and look adorable at the same time.
 It’s a win-win.

 They are very inexpensive to make and easy to put together.
 This project makes a great beginner’s project and can be completed in one afternoon with just a few supplies.
 These storage boxes hold a ton, and your kiddos will have plenty of room to hold their clothes, toys and books all out of sight!
-You might even want to make a set for your master bedroom.

 Let me show you how to make these.
 Let’s get started!